jpoehnelt/secrets-sync-action/README.md

 ### `github_token`

 **Required**, Token to use to get repos and write secrets. `${{secrets.GITHUB_TOKEN}}` will **not** work as it does not have the necessary scope for other repositories.
-This token should have the full "repo" scope.
+This should be a classic PAT with the full "repo" scope, or a fine-grained PAT or app installation token with "Secrets" set to "Read and write".
 In older instances of GitHub, a fine-grained token may not support the required GraphQL API and a "Classic" personal access token would be required.
 As this is deprecated, please try a fine-grained token first.

 ### `repositories`